Alex Dowsett: Movistar Team (2013–17)

 In May 2014 Dowsett set a new British 10-mile time trial record in Cambridgeshire, clocking in at 17 minutes 20 seconds and beating Michael Hutchinson's previous record by 25 seconds.
 Competing for England at the 2014 Commonwealth Games, Dowsett won gold in the Individual Time Trial.
 After a long breakaway, Dowsett took the lead of the Tour of Britain on the sixth stage but lost it before the end of the race to Dylan van Baarle and finished eighth overall.
 His team announced that Dowsett had signed a three-year contract extension with them in September.

 In December 2014, Dowsett announced he would attempt to break the UCI Hour Record at the Lee Valley VeloPark on 27 February 2015.
 However, he was forced to postpone the attempt after breaking his collarbone in a training accident.
 The attempt instead took place at the Manchester Velodrome on 2 May 2015 where Dowsett set a new world record of 52.937 km, beating Rohan Dennis' previous record by almost half a kilometre.
 Two weeks later, Dowsett won his first ever stage race, the Bayern Rundfahrt, where he claimed the overall victory a day after winning the Stage 4 individual time-trial.
 In June 2015 Dowsett clinched his fourth national time trial title.
-He was named in the start list for the 2015 Tour de France.
+He was selected for the 2015 Tour de France but was forced abandon the race halfway round due to an injury.